MorganCaron/webpack-config-generator/README.md

 npm init
 npm install webpack-config-generator --save-dev
 ```
+These commands will generate a big node_modules folder, don't forget to exclude it in a .gitignore file.

 You must have an `tsconfig.json` file at the root of your project, add build commands to the `package.json` and create a configuration file named `webpack.config.js`.